arpita-sahakar/practice-react/README.md

-# Decrement Counter
+# Friends List Refactor

-In this activity we will add a "Decrement" button and click handler to the Click Counter application.
+In this activity, we will use our new React skills to further refactor the Friends List application from earlier.

 ## Instructions

-* Copy the [src](Unsolved/src) folder into your Create React App boilerplate.
+* Replace your React App's `src` folder with [Unsolved/src](Unsolved/src).
 Stop the dev server if it is already running.
 Start the app in dev mode by running `npm start`.

-* This activity uses Bootstrap, so make sure you `import 'bootstrap/dist/css/bootstrap.min.css';` in `index.js`

-* Open [localhost:3000](http://localhost:3000) in your web browser.
-This application's starter code is identical to the last example.
+* Open [localhost:3000](http://localhost:3000) in your browser and take a moment to study the rendered app.

-* Add code to the `Counter` component to add a `Decrement` button which _decreases_ the value of `this.state.count` by one each time it is clicked.
+* Refactor the `App` component so that it's a class component.

+  * Set the component's initial state to the `friends` JSON array.

+  * Inside of the `render` method, map over `this.state.friends` to render each `FriendCard` component passing in the appropriate props.

+* Add functionality to the application so that when the red X icon on a `FriendCard` is clicked, that `FriendCard` is removed from the page.

+  * To accomplish this, you should define a method inside of `App` which accepts an `id` parameter, and then utilize filter to create a new array of friends without the passed `id`.

+  * Then set `this.state.friends` to this new filtered array.

+  * You'll want to pass this method into each `FriendCard` component and attach an `onClick` listener to the "remove" span.

-### Hints
+## Hints

-* Use the `Increment` button and event handler as a reference for creating the new button.

-### Bonus

-* Inside of `Counter.js`, separate the `card-body` element and its children into a new component named `cardBody`.
-Render `cardBody` inside of the `Counter` component and pass the `count` state and click handlers to the new component as props.
-The completed bonus should still increment or decrement the counter when the buttons are clicked.
+* Test your application after each step!!

+* Refer back to the previous in class activities for if you get stuck anywhere.

+* If you get stuck working with the event handler, spend a few minutes reading [React's Documentation](https://facebook.github.io/react/docs/handling-events.html) on handling events.